Top 10 commercial solar companies in London

 How do I know if commercial solar makes sense for my business?

-The clearest starting point is your electricity bill.
-If grid electricity costs are a significant operating expense, solar is likely to deliver a strong return.
-A consumption-based assessment from a qualified installer confirms the expected payback period, annual savings and self-consumption rate for your specific site and energy profile.
-Solar4Good provides this assessment as part of a free, no-obligation consultation.
+However, the clearest starting point is your electricity bill.
+If grid electricity is a significant operating expense, solar is likely to deliver a strong return.
+A consumption-based assessment from a qualified installer confirms the expected payback period, annual savings and self-consumption rate for your specific site.
+Solar4Good provides this as part of a free, no-obligation consultation.

 What is the typical payback period for commercial solar in London?

-Most UK commercial solar systems achieve simple payback in 5–7 years.
-Annual Investment Allowance at 100% in Year 1 typically reduces the effective net cost and compresses payback by around 12 months.
-After payback, the system generates electricity at near-zero marginal cost for another 18–20 years, delivering significant long-term savings.
+Therefore, most UK commercial solar systems achieve simple payback in 5–7 years.
+The Annual Investment Allowance at 100% in Year 1 typically reduces the effective net cost and compresses payback by around 12 months.
+After payback, the system generates at near-zero marginal cost for another 18–20 years.

 Do I need planning permission for commercial solar panels in London?

-In most cases, rooftop solar on commercial buildings falls under permitted development and does not require a formal planning application.
+As a result, in most cases, rooftop solar on commercial buildings falls under permitted development and does not require a formal planning application.
 However, listed buildings, conservation areas and installations above certain size thresholds may require consent.
 Ground-mounted systems also typically need planning permission.
-Always confirm the position with your local planning authority before proceeding with any installation.
+Always confirm with your local planning authority before proceeding.

 More on commercial solar in London